vmagelo/msdocs-django-three-azure-services/README.md

 With WhiteNoise, you may see this kind of warning in the deployment logs: "/tmp/8da29e2cb651a79/antenv/lib/python3.9/site-packages/whitenoise/base.py:115: UserWarning: No directory at: /tmp/8da29e2cb651a79/staticfiles/".
 This isn't a blocker as explained by this [GitHub issue](https://github.com/evansd/whitenoise/issues/215).

+When running WhiteNoise, you could spend a lot of time troubleshooting errors and missing images.
+In particular, when `Debug=True` used in production (a no-no, but just for testing), certain errors are masked and the web app works fine.
+Set `Debug=False` and suddenly you have a broken web app returning 500.

+* `STATICFILES_STORAGE` has a bunch of possible options.
+When set to `whitenoise.storage.CompressedStaticFilesStorage` you are using WhiteNoise and `python manage.py collectstatic` needs to be run.
+When deploying through Visual Studio Code, that is the case.

+* When running locally, you can also use `whitenoise.storage.CompressedStaticFilesStorage` but you have to then run `python manage collectstatic` yourself.
+Locally, it's easier to just use `django.contrib.staticfiles.storage.StaticFilesStorage`.

+* See the [Troubleshooting WhiteNoise backend](http://whitenoise.evans.io/en/stable/django.html#troubleshooting-the-whitenoise-storage-backend) for more tips.

+* If you get the error 'ValueError: Missing staticfiles manifest entry for …' try running `python manage.py findstatic --verbosity 2 filename` in the SSH of the App Service.

+* For `STATICFILES_STORAGE` we don't need the `Manifest` part, which is overkill for sample.
+The `Compressed` part of class name just create .gz files in static file location.

 ### Tip 12: Troubleshooting deployment

 Here are things to try: